 (2) The full name, address, and telephone number of the designator; and

 (3) If known, the names and addresses of any other persons having legal rights to the care, custody, or control of the child.

 (c) The designation shall be signed by the designator.
-Another adult may sign the designation on behalf of the designator if the designator is physically unable to do so, the designator expressly requests that the adult sign the designation, and the adult signs the designation in the presence or, during a period of time for which the Mayor has declared a public health emergency pursuant to § 7-2304.01, the electronic presence of the designator.
+Another adult may sign the designation on behalf of the designator if the designator is physically unable to do so, the designator expressly requests that the adult sign the designation, and the adult signs the designation in the presence of the designator.
 The designated standby guardian or alternate standby guardian may not sign on behalf of the designator.

-(d) The designation shall be signed and dated by the designator or the designator’s proxy in the presence or, during a period of time for which the Mayor has declared a public health emergency pursuant to § 7-2304.01, the electronic presence of 2 witnesses who shall be over 18 years of age and who cannot be the standby guardian or the alternate standby guardian.
+(d) The designation shall be signed and dated by the designator or the designator’s proxy in the presence of 2 witnesses who shall be over 18 years of age and who cannot be the standby guardian or the alternate standby guardian.
 The witnesses shall indicate their witnessing of the signing of the designation by signing the designation.